tewobstya8/tewobstya8/README.md

 ## 🌱 Currently Learning
 - How to deploy services in real environments (like **eSignet On-Prem**)
 - Writing professional technical documentation from scratch
-- Understanding networking, DNS, Nginx, Kubernetes clusters, and more
 - Becoming more confident in real development environments

 ---